chirimen-oh/accessories/others/neopixel_i2c_TH/readme.md

 This is a KiCad data and Gerber data and Fritzing illustration for making a neopixel_i2c board only with through hole parts.

-neopixel_i2c is Brian Starkey's (usedbytes) I2C controlled neopixel LED controller.
+neopixel_i2c is I2C neopixel LED controller designed by Brian Starkey (gitHub ID : usedbytes).

 * [**See here for tips on creating and using this board (in Japanese)**](tips.md)